KenKundert/inform/doc/accessories.rst

 `ntLog <https://github.com/KenKundert/ntlog>`_ is a log file aggregation utility.

 Unlike daemons, *Inform* based applications tend to run on demand.
-If it generates a log file, each run over-writes over a previously generated logfile.
+If the application generates a log file, each run over-writes over a previously generated logfile.
 This can be problematic if you are interested in keeping a log of events that do not occur during each run.

 *ntlog* is a utility that accumulates logfiles into `NestedText
 <https://nestedtext.org>`_ file.
 It provides *NTlog*, a class whose instances